… So I have been in a bit of a holding pattern for a couple of weeks.

 For me, I’ve found that what works best is what I’m trying to do about the car situation.
 I’m doing what I can and am willing to do and leaving the rest alone.

-I could have driven around my town to see if I could spot my car, but that seemed like a waste of time.
+I could have driven around my town to see if I could spot my car, but that was an obvious waste of time.

 Instead, I decided to focus on the activities I could do and that have the most impact.
 I bought “The Club” car lock and a GPS locator device to make sure this doesn’t happen again.
 I’ve also been researching cars in case I need to buy a new one.